Experimental design for Partially Observed Markov Decision Processes: Introduction

-where $\theta$ is the parameter of interest, to be estimated, $u(t)$ is a control that can be chosen by the user, $\xbold$ is the vector of state variables, $\fbold$ is a vector valued function, $\mathbf W$ a Wiener process, and additionally $\xbold(t)$ is only observed partially or noisily.
-By discretizing time, state and observation spaces the process can be approximated by a POMDP, allowing us to use the methods developed in this paper to devise a control policy that maximizes information about the parameter $\theta$.

-In order to illustrate our methods we present four examples, ordered by level of complexity, with the first two being POMDP's and the latter two continuous stochastic systems.
-We use the unknown $\theta$ to calculate controls in the first three examples to highlight the differences between POFI and FOFI, but in the last example we examine means to deal with the dependence of the POFI and FOFI policies on the parameter of interest.
+This paper contains three separate developments: (i) the development of a recursive formulation of the Fisher Information for POMDPs and resulting POFI approximation (Sections \ref{sec:framework} and \ref{sec:discreteexamples}), (ii) discretization methods to approximate continuous-valued processes by POMDPs (Section \ref{sec:discretization}) and (iii) the use of a prior to average the POFI or FOFI over possible parameter values when calculating optimal designs and the development of the Value Iteration Algorithm to allow the prior to be updated as the experiment progresses (Section \ref{sec:paramdependence}).
+Note that in developments (i) and (ii) we have assumed a single value of the unknown parameter $\theta$ to clarify the exposition.

-In the first example we hypothesize about the kind of systems in which we will observe large improvement in parameter estimation by using the POFI control policy over the FOFI policy.
-Following a discussion we construct a mock Partially Observed Markov Decision Process, in which this improvement is shown using a simulation study.
+In order to illustrate our methods we present four examples to illustrate each of these developments.
+Section \ref{sec:discreteexamples} presents two POMDP's.
+In the first, we hypothesize about the kind of systems in which we will observe large improvement in parameter estimation by using the POFI control policy over the FOFI policy.
+Following a discussion, we construct a mock Partially Observed Markov Decision Process, in which this improvement is shown using a simulation study.
 To illustrate the real-world applicability of design in discrete POMDP's we consider a realistic POMDP from experimental economics.
 The model will consist of a simple adversarial game similar to the ``rock - paper - scissor" game where one player tries to play in such a way that maximizes information about the other players' strategy.

-The third example is a stochastic version of the Morris-Lecar Neuron model, a dynamical system which models voltage in a single neural cell.
+In Section \ref{subsec:ml} we illustrate the discretization of a continuous-valued system using a stochastic version of the Morris-Lecar Neuron model, a dynamical system which models voltage in a single neural cell.
 This model is two dimensional, but only one dimension is observed.
-The model has multiple parameters and we investigate how the POFI and FOFI control policies perform in estimating them.
+The model has multiple parameters and we sequentially investigate how the POFI and FOFI control policies perform in estimating each of them in turn.